+- Crisis Communication

+- Blood Borne Pathogens

+- Weather Emergencies

+- Fire

+- Medical Emergencies

+- Utilities

+- Violent or Criminal Behavior

 - Lock Down Shelter in Place

 - Bomb Threat

 - Chemical Spill or Radiation Release

 - Earthquake

 - Suspicious Package/Mail

 Pharmacy S.M.A.R.T.
 Program

 This program is a multi-faceted approach to supporting the success of all pharmacy students.
 A variety of services and programs have been implemented to support the mission and goals of Manchester University Pharmacy Program: